The Technology, Media and Telecommunications Review: Lithuania

 The media area is supervised by an independent regulatory authority – the Radio and Television Commission (RTC).16 The RTC is responsible for licensing of radio and television broadcasting and rebroadcasting activities, notification procedures, approval of ownership transfers, monitoring and supervision of content control, and advertising requirements.

-Other regulatory bodies that may exercise supervision over ECS providers pursuant to their competence include (not exhaustively) the State Consumer Rights Protection Authority, the State Data Protection Inspectorate, the Competition Council, and the Inspector of Journalist Ethics.
+Other regulatory bodies that may exercise supervision over electronic communications service providers pursuant to their competence include (not exhaustively) the State Consumer Rights Protection Authority, the State Data Protection Inspectorate, the Competition Council and the Inspector of Journalist Ethics.

 ii Main sources of law